rOpenSpain/CatastRo/README.md

 print(reference)
 ```

-It is also possible to get all the cadastral references in a square of 50 meters side centered in the coordinates (X,Y) throught the function `getRC_distance`
+It is also possible to get all the cadastral references in a square of 50 meters side centered in the coordinates (X,Y) throught the function `getRC_distance`.

 ```
 references <- getRC_distance(X,Y,SRS = EPSG:4230)